opendocsg/slw-judgments-backfill/2010_SGCA_14/report.md

  Appeal Marks above

-15     In _The Polo/Lauren Co, LP v Shop In Department Store Pte Lt_ d [2006] 2 SLR(R) 690 (“ _Polo_ ”), this court held (at [24]) that, for the purposes of determining similarity under s 27(2) of the TMA, one must look at the mark and the sign “as a whole”.
+15     In _The Polo/Lauren Co, LP v Shop In Department Store Pte Lt_ d <span class="citation">[2006] 2 SLR(R) 690</span> (“ _Polo_ ”), this court held (at [24]) that, for the purposes of determining similarity under s 27(2) of the TMA, one must look at the mark and the sign “as a whole”.
 In adopting this approach, this court in _Polo_ had regard to the following opinion expressed by Parker J in _In the Matter of an Application by the Pianotist Company Ld for the Registration of a Trade Mark_ (1906) 23 RPC 774 at 777:

  You must take the two words.
 You must judge of them, both by their look and by their sound.
 You must consider the goods to which they are to be applied.
 You must consider the nature and kind of customer who would be likely to buy those goods.
 In fact, you must consider all the surrounding circumstances; and you must further consider what is likely to happen if each of those trade marks is used in a normal way as a trade mark for the goods of the respective owners of the marks.